 Solstice Spectacle (2018)

-The Clear Creek Solstice Spectacle is the continuation of a cross-regional dialogue and artistic exchange rooted in themes of extraction, domination and resilience in relation to land, culture and community.
-The weekend will offer performances of Mondo Bizarro's The Way at Midnight (New Orleans, LA), Open Flame Theater's The Wastelands (Minneapolis, MN) and a work-in-progress sharing of Clear Creek Creative's Ezell: Ballad of a Land Man (Disputanta, KY).
-Also featured will be opportunities to engage in community conversations, UPRISINGs by Performing Revolutionary author Nicole Garneau, learning exchanges with artists from Alleged Lesbian Activities (New Orleans, LA) and farm-fresh community meals.
-Camping on site and tours of local eco-homesteads will be offered for those visiting from afar.
-For more information and to reserve tickets for the event, visit Clear Creek Solstice Spectacle.
+The Clear Creek Solstice Spectacle was the continuation of a cross-regional dialogue and artistic exchange rooted in themes of extraction, domination and resilience in relation to land, culture and community.
+The weekend offered performances of Mondo Bizarro's The Way at Midnight (New Orleans, LA), Open Flame Theater's The Wastelands (Minneapolis, MN) and a work-in-progress sharing of Clear Creek Creative's Ezell: Ballad of a Land Man (Disputanta, KY).

 THe Jubilee!
 (2017)

 An ensemble-devised performance and 24-hour artistic exploration and celebration of liberation, Jubilee! was the culmination of a 6-week artist-in-residency exchange on the Creek.
 The residency and Jubilee! experience were produced by Clear Creek Creative partners Carrie Brunk and Bob Martin and devised with artists-in-residence Joel Karabo Elliott, Nicole Garneau, muthi reed, Walken Schweigert and Oja Vincent along with our communities.